Christmas Tree (Lady Gaga song): Release

 "Christmas Tree" was released as a digital download-only single on December 16, 2008, on Interscope Records while Gaga's first single "Just Dance", was charting.
 It was made available as an MP3 from Amazon and iTunes Store.
-The song was not included in Gaga's album The Fame.
-One year later, in December 2009, it was one of the songs free to download from Amazon.com as part of its "25 Days of Free" offer, whereby for the first twenty-five days in December a Christmas-themed song is made free to download from the website.
+In July 2009, it appeared as the penultimate track on the memory stick limited edition of The Fame.
+In December 2009, it was one of the songs free to download from Amazon.com as part of its "25 Days of Free" offer, whereby for the first twenty-five days in December a Christmas-themed song is made free to download from the website.
 "Christmas Tree" was made available on December 6.
 The song was included on several compilation albums: Canadian compilation album NOW!
 Christmas 4, Taiwanese compilation album Christmas 101 and the seasonal compilation album It's Christmas Time, all released for Christmas 2009.
 It was also included in the compilation albums Merry Xmas! and Now That's What I Call Christmas!
 4, part of the Now That's What I Call Music series of compilation albums, both released for Christmas 2010.
 "Christmas Tree" was also included on The Singles, a box set of CD singles released exclusively in Japan in December 2010.
 It is on the ninth and last CD, which also includes the three live tracks from The Cherrytree Sessions.